Edge-Center/terraform-provider-edgecenter/docs/resources/instanceV2.md

 - `configuration` (Block List) A list of key-value pairs specifying configuration settings for the instance when created from a template (marketplace), e.g. {"gitlab_external_url": "https://gitlab/..."} (see [below for nested schema](#nestedblock--configuration))
 - `data_volumes` (Block Set) A set defining the volumes to be attached to the instance. (see [below for nested schema](#nestedblock--data_volumes))
-- `flavor` (Map of String) A map defining the flavor of the instance, for example, {"flavor_name": "g1-standard-2-4", "ram": 4096, ...}.
 - `keypair_name` (String) The name of the key pair to be associated with the instance for SSH access.
 - `last_updated` (String) The timestamp of the last update (use with update context).
 - `metadata_map` (Map of String) A map containing metadata, for example tags.